olivierlacan/olivierlacan.com/about/index.md

 ### Work

 I was an early member of the platform team that built and maintained [Code School][cs] between 2012 and 2018.
-I Code School's migration into [Pluralsight][ps] in 2018 after it was acquired.
+I led Code School's migration into [Pluralsight][ps] in 2018 after it was acquired.
 Since then, I've developed new [hands-on learning experiences][pj] (for learners & authors) at Pluralsight, overhauled its [content pipeline to make it support